igor-baiborodine/kiroule.com/content/article/automate-data-upload-to-algolia-index-revisited.md

 ### Netlify Configuration

 The Netlify site configuration has not changed.

+And to conclude this post, I want to note that this was my first real experience of task automation using npm.
+I hope that the new JavaScript/npm solution will perform well and be as good as the Python-based implementation.

 Continue reading the series ["Building Your Blog, the Geeky Way"](/series/building-your-blog-the-geeky-way/):
 {{< series "Building Your Blog, the Geeky Way" >}}